yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_MainClasses.html.md

 <br>
 ###`getContacts`

-This function retrieves a list of the user's contacts from the supplied provider who also use your app.
+This method retrieves a list of the user's contacts from the supplied provider who also use your app.

 You could use `getContacts`, for example, to show your users a personalized screen where they can see which of their friends are also playing your game.
 Then you could use that information to allow your users to send their friends a message, or share their best scores with their relevant friends.